Facebook hit with fresh IPO-related lawsuit

 Shares in Facebook’s highly anticipated IPO fell from the initial price of $38 to about $25 within a month.
 The stock closed on Monday at $27.72 on Nasdaq, down 6 cents.

-Jones’ lawsuit is a derivative case, meaning the investor seeks to step into the shoes of the company and any money recovered from Zuckerberg and others would be paid to Facebook, not shareholders.
+Jones’ lawsuit is a derivative case, meaning the investor seeks to step into the shoes of the company and any money recovered from Zuckerberg and others through a settlement or judgment would be paid to Facebook, not shareholders.

-Four previous derivative cases were dismissed last month, in part because U.S. District Court Judge Robert Sweet in Manhattan found the shareholders did own the stock when the alleged misconduct took place prior to the IPO.
+Four previous and very similar derivative cases were dismissed last month by U.S. District Court Judge Robert Sweet in Manhattan.

-Sweet said in dismissing the previous lawsuits that Facebook had “repeatedly made express and extensive” warnings about the increased use of mobile applications.
+In addition to noting that shareholders did not own stock prior to the IPO, Sweet said that although plaintiffs had claimed that Facebook hid facts from investors, the company had “repeatedly made express and extensive” warnings about the increased use of mobile applications.

-Unlike the previous derivative plaintiffs, Jones has owned Facebook stock since February 2012.

 The lawsuit was filed in the Court of Chancery in Delaware, where Facebook is incorporated, and also named as defendants the IPO underwriters - units of JPMorgan Chase & Co, Morgan Stanley and Goldman Sachs Group Inc.